umashankardotnet/software-engineer/dsa/naive-string-match-algo.md

+# Naive String Matching Algorithm

-The **Naive String Matching Algorithm** is the most basic and straightforward way to find a substring (called the **pattern**) within a larger string (called the **text**).
+**Naive String Matching Algorithm** is the most basic and straightforward way to find a substring (called the **pattern**) within a larger string (called the **text**).
 It checks all possible positions in the text where the pattern could occur, one by one.

----

-## 🔍 What is the Naive String Matching Algorithm?

 The **naive approach** tries to match the pattern at every position of the text from left to right.
 If a mismatch is found, it shifts the pattern by one position and starts matching again.

----

 ## ⚙️ How It Works